Infn8Loop/pprgs-ai-framework/docs/QUICKSTART.md

 **Get a PPRGS-aligned AI running in 15 minutes**

----
+——

-## What You'll Build
+## What You’ll Build

-By the end of this guide, you'll have a working AI agent that:
+By the end of this guide, you’ll have a working AI agent that:

 - ✅ Optimizes for **wisdom** (P₁), not just utility
 - ✅ Balances **efficiency** and **exploration**